XinzeLee/PE-GPT/README.md

 Demo videos of using PE-GPT for the power electronics design tasks.
 <br>

-Demo Case 1:
+**Demo Case 1:**
   * Modulation Optimization for DAB Converters - 1

 https://github.com/user-attachments/assets/53f07316-3a34-411e-86c7-fe621bb5a53c

 <br>

-Demo Case 2:
+**Demo Case 2:**
   * Modulation Optimization for DAB Converters - 2

 https://github.com/user-attachments/assets/7532419a-2819-4fda-98c8-38dfe992708d

 <br>

-Demo Case 3:
+**Demo Case 3:**
   * Circuit Parameter Design for Buck Converters

 https://github.com/user-attachments/assets/2e8ff52e-e2e1-41b5-9825-b0e65e2615c1

 ## Deploy PE-GPT on your PC
-To deploy PE-GPT on your PC, the first step is to setup your API call to OpenAI models, please see core/llm/llm.py for more details. <br>
+* To deploy PE-GPT on your PC, the first step is to setup your API call to OpenAI models, please see core/llm/llm.py for more details. <br>
-If you want to interact with Plecs software to simulate the designed modulation for DAB, you need to enable the xml-rpc interface in Plecs settings, and to add the directory "core/simulation/devices" in the device library searching path in plecs.
+* If you want to interact with Plecs software to simulate the designed modulation for DAB, you need to enable the xml-rpc interface in Plecs settings, and to add the directory "core/simulation/devices" in the device library searching path in plecs.
+<br><br>
 ```bash

 # clone the github repository